In any given month, thousands of organizations worldwide may suffer a data breach.

 4. Ashley Madison

-In July 2015, extramarital affairs network Ashley Madison was subject to a very public data breach which lead to the personal information disclosure of 32 million users.
-While the initial means of gaining entry to Ashley Madison's network is not disclosed, Forbes' attributed the intent of the attack to "hacktivism," or ethically-motivated criminal activity in 2015.
-Similarly controversial or politically-based organizations may be at increased risk for hacktivist targeting.
+In July 2015, the extramarital affairs network Ashley Madison was subject to a very public data breach, which led to the personal information disclosure of 32 million users.
+While the initial means of gaining entry to Ashley Madison's network are not disclosed, Forbes attributed the intent of the attack to "hacktivism" in 2015.
+Similarly, organizations with a controversial or politically charged nature may be at an increased risk of being targeted by hacktivists.

 5. Jimmy John's